KahWee - Web Development, AI Tools & Tech Trends

 Phase 1: Dependencies and Configuration (30 minutes)

-Package.json overhaul: Replace all @remix-run/* packages with React Router equivalents.
-Script updates: Change build/dev commands to use react-router CLI.
-Vite configuration: Simplify from complex Remix config to minimal React Router setup.
-New config file: Add react-router.config.ts for framework-specific settings.
+Replace all @remix-run/* packages with React Router equivalents in package.json.
+Change build/dev commands to use the react-router CLI.
+Simplify Vite configuration.
+Add react-router.config.ts for framework-specific settings.

 Phase 2: Import Refactoring (90 minutes)

-This was the most time-consuming phase.
+This phase ate the most time.
 Every file importing from @remix-run/* needed updates:

 • Route files (23 files): Updated loader/action imports and useLoaderData calls